Pensions win for prison dentists

 - Specific training for dental care teams in a prison setting is imperative, and particularly for new practitioners in these settings

 - The patients' dental records should transfer with the patient to ensure continuity of care

 The Select Committee’s report highlighted “critical gaps in [dental] services commissioned” where “the contracts do not always reflect clinical need”.
 It is unfortunate that the Government’s response to the Select Committee only included a limited reference to dentistry.

 In February 2017 BDA Scotland replied to a

 Parliamentary Inquiry by the Health and Sport Committee on healthcare in prisons.

 What needs to change: healthcare in prisons

-In 2012, we published our recommendations on improving oral healthcare in prisons and secure settings:
+Since 2012, we've been clear on our recommendations for improving oral healthcare in prisons and secure settings: